lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 The report is expected to contain a brief literature review, motivation of your study, a description of what you did, and report of your results.

-The report should have 8 pages of main report, plus unlimited appendix, in the NeurIPS style format.
+The report should have at most 8 pages of main report, plus unlimited appendix, in the NeurIPS style format.
 The main report should be self-contained, but you can use the appendix to report prompts, further analyses, or other material.

 The report should be uploaded via CMS.
 The due date is October 13, 2024, 23:59.